 10. Mantras are for everyone

 Mantras have the ability to change the mind, strengthen the body and suppress subconscious afflictions.
-However, they must be practiced regularly, for several months, in order for the desired effects to be realized.(Last Updated On: July 10, 2021)
+However, they must be practiced regularly, for several months, for the desired effects to be realized.(Last Updated On: August 6, 2021)